 Family tents are often quite tall, so you may even be able to stand at full height in your living area.
 Products in this category range in terms of size and durability, so if you’re thinking of buying a family tent, consider how often you’ll be using it before making an investment.

-Consider how you'll be using your tent before you buy.
-You'll need a much more durable model if you'll be using it regularly and in extreme conditions than if it's just for occasional recreational use.
+Consider how you'll be using your tent before you buy one.
+You'll need a much more durable model if you use it regularly and in extreme conditions, than if it's for occasional recreational use.

 A single-wall tent has just one layer of fabric between you and the great outdoors; a double-wall tent has an inner and outer layer.
 There are pros and cons to both varieties.